cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 	}
     ```

-    Exhaustive error handling will usually require referencing the appropriate [error map](error-maps.md#appendtextfile) unless you have a great memory or choose to delve into the implementation source code.
+    Exhaustive error handling will usually require referencing the {{ link_errormap() }}  unless you have a great memory or choose to delve into the implementation source code.
     For the sake of example we are just logging out the error, but we can easily imagine putting more robust error handling logic in each switch case.

 === "Blueprint"
 	Any IO operation will always return at least two variables related to the IO operation: a boolean to indicate whether the operation succeeded or failed as a whole, and an outcome value that identifies the exact outcome that the operation generated.
-For CakeFile IO operations, the outcome value we get back is of type [ECakeOutcomeFileIO](special-types/outcomes.md#ecakeoutcomefileio).
-For CakeDir IO operations, the outcome value we get back is of type [ECakeOutcomeDirIO](special-types/outcomes.md#ecakeoutcomedirio).
+For CakeFile IO operations, the outcome value we get back is of type {{ link_outcomes('ECakeOutcomeFileIO', 'ecakeoutcomefileio') }}.
+For CakeDir IO operations, the outcome value we get back is of type {{ link_outcomes('ECakeOutcomeDirIO', 'ecakeoutcomedirio') }}.

 	It is important to understand that the bool will return true if the outcome is either `Ok` OR `NoOp`.
-If you are unfamiliar with the differences, please see [this section](special-types/outcomes.md#ok-and-no-op).
+If you are unfamiliar with the differences, please see {{ link_outcomes('this section', 'ok-and-no-op') }}.

     The following examples will assume we have previously declared the following [CakeFile](files.md) object: